OKFN-Spain/db-to-api/readme.md

 Database to API
 =======================

 Dynamically generate RESTful APIs from the contents of a database table.
 Provides JSON, XML, and HTML.
-Supports most popular databases.

 What Problem This Solves
 ------------------------